peter-bread/2023-AIAREnhancedTech/mock-up/mock-up-page.md

 ### Performance Optimization and Bug Fixes

 In the beta release, we're prioritizing performance optimization and bug fixes to deliver a more reliable experience.
-We encountered an issue where the diagrams would sometimes spawn in pink; we are curretnly wokring to adress this issue.
+We encountered an issue where the diagrams would sometimes spawn in pink; we are currently working to address this issue.

 ### Conclusion